 the Natural History page for some information on this very rare daffodil that has been planted at Llangiwg

-area surrounding the old church, is of outstanding interest for many reasons.
-It is a symbol of
+and local area surrounding the old church, is of outstanding interest for many reasons.
+It is a

 is 688ft./206.4m above sea level.
 The town of Pontardawe lies about 1.5km to the south east and

 the building occupies a sheltered site on the side of The Barley with wonderful views over the local mountains

 all the way to Swansea Bay.
 The Barley reflects the agricultural nature of the area before the advent of industry